 Transforming Ordinary Lenses into Super-Macro Lenses 🙂

-Friendly suggestion: this is not a quick-read.
 This is Part 1 of a 3-part series on “beyond 1:1” macro photography.
 As such, this article is best read from a full-sized PC or Mac, or maybe a laptop (when you have some time to concentrate and can really look at the images) … rather than your cell phone.
 With that said, this article describes one of many ways (imo, the best way) to shoot beyond 1:1 macro of living subjects.
-(There are better methods to shooting dead arthropods, but this article deals with shooting live subjects, beyond 1:1, with Nikon.)
+(There are better methods of shooting dead arthropods, but this article deals with shooting live subjects, beyond 1:1 magnification, in the field.)

 By allowing a 1:1 reproduction ratio, true macro lenses enable photographers reproduce tiny subjects 6-10x closer than standard lenses, creating a straight 1:1 ratio of 36mm of subject being represented on a 36mm sensor, thus enabling the macro shooter to reveal subtle details of tiny subjects far beyond what ordinary lenses can do.
 Although this ability sounds like a photographic Nirvana, the trouble is, as wonderful as 1:1 (and even 1:2, half-life-size) macro lenses are, there are many interesting subjects that are much smaller than 36mm in size.
 This means, in order to adequately photograph such tiny subjects in detail, we need a lens that enlarges tiny subjects to “fill the frame” of a 36mm sensor.